husarion/erc2025/RULES.md

 Start location will be the same for all the Teams.
 There will be a safe path from the starting location to the Airlock, the Equipment panel and the Reactor.
 There will be a Hazardous Waste Field between the Start location and the Final location.
 There will be at least one safe path through the Hazardous Waste Field.
 The robot will be equipped with a display allowing Judges to see how close/far to the nearest Hazardous Waste the robot is at all times.
 There may be a Judge-resettable latch indicating hitting the set proximity threshold.

 Some sub-tasks during this Challenge require Teams to provide microcontroller firmware for the equipment.
 The exact rules for sending such firmware will be provided before the Task.
 Technical details of such firmware will be specified in Technical handbook.
 The firmware should be provided by the time specified in the announcement.
-Teams can choose not to provide the firmware - in such case a firmware may be provided by the Organisers for the entertainment's sake.
-Teams are not eligible for making any specifications for such Organizer-provided firmware and shall adjust to the APIs and protocols specified in the Technical handbook.
+Teams can choose not to provide the firmware - in such case a firmware may be provided by the Operator for the entertainment's sake.
+Teams are not eligible for making any specifications for such Operator-provided firmware and shall adjust to the APIs and protocols specified in the Technical handbook.
 Teams should declare whether they will be providing firmwares via a method specified in the announcement.
 Declaring to provide and not providing a firmware will result in a zero score for the sub-task.
-Declaring not to provide a firmware and using one provided by the Organizer will result in a partial score for a task (i.e. some categories will not be applicable at all and get a zero points, but some will still be scored).
+Declaring not to provide a firmware and using one provided by the Operator will result in a partial score for a task (i.e. some categories will not be applicable at all and get a zero points, but some will still be scored).
 Declaring not to provide a firmware is final and cannot be changed during the Task.

 Teams are not allowed to change firmwares during the Task.
 Firmware can provide multiple modes of operation switched by the Team during the Task.
 Such switching mechanisms should be well-described and communicated to the Jury before the Task.
 Every mode switch during the Task should be communicated to Jury immediately.

 For any of the firmware-related tasks, Teams are advised to build (or simulate) mockups at their own discretion.
 Plans and models for the Competition-used ones will be provided at the later time.
-Have in mind that the specifications found in the Technical handbook take precedence before the plans and models provided by the Organisers.
+Have in mind that the specifications found in the Technical handbook take precedence before the plans and models provided by the Operator.

 | Sub-task/category             | Maximum points |
 | ----------------------------- | -------------- |